 Faculty & Staff

-Annie Loyd is a second year Master of Public Health student in the Public Health Education concentration.
-Additionally, she is completing dietetics courses in order to pursue a dietetic internship to become a Registered Dietitian Nutritionist.
-As a Graduate Research Assistant in the Center, Annie is assisting with the evaluation of a CDC 1422 grant focused on creating a local and joint approach to prevent and reduce high blood pressure, diabetes, obesity, heart disease and stroke within West Piedmont Health District.
+Harper Lovegrove is a first year Master of Public Health student in the Public Health Education concentration.
+Additionally, she is completing dietetics courses in order to pursue a dietetic internship to become a Registered Dietitian.
+As a Graduate Research Assistant in the Center, Harper is assisting with the evaluation of a CDC 1422 grant focused on creating a local and joint approach to prevent and reduce high blood pressure, diabetes, obesity, heart disease, and stroke within West Piedmont Health District.

 Megan Kearney is a second year Master of Public Health Student in the Infectious Disease concentration.
 Megan is assisting with the creation of health assessments that are tailored to the Roanoke/Alleghany Health Districts.
 Stakeholder meetings, customized surveys, and YRBS data are analyzed to determine what the major actionable health concerns are in each region.

 Madeline Murray is a first year Master of Public Health student in the Public Health Education concentration.
 As a Graduate Research Assistant in the Center, Madeline is assisting mainly with the evaluation of the CDC 1422 Grant which is focused on creating a local and joint approach to prevent and reduce high blood pressure, diabetes, obesity, heart disease and stroke.
 She is also assisting with several other projects.

 Laura Nelson, MS, MPH is a second year PhD student in Human Development and a graduate of the MPH program at Virginia Tech in both the Infectious Disease and Public Health Education concentrations.
 As a Graduate Research Assistant at the Center she is assisting with a Community Health Assessment for Covington and a USDA funded project supporting rural health and safety education on opioid misuse in rural Virginia.